-After breakfast, you leave Kratie and drive to Ban Lung.
-On the way you will make a stop at O’ Russey Kandal.
-A small community based ecotourism site with rapids, and the opportunity to have a swim.
+After breakfast, you’ll leave Kratie and drive to Ban Lung.
+On the way, you will make a stop at O’ Russey Kandal.
+A small community-based ecotourism site with rapids, and the opportunity to have a swim.
 Continue your journey to Banlung in the Ratanakiri province.

-After lunch you will enjoy an elephant ride through the forest to the fabulous Katieng Waterfall.
-You have the opportunity to wash and feed the elephants and also have time for a swim before returning to town.
+After lunch, you will enjoy an elephant ride through the forest to the fabulous Katieng Waterfall.
+You’ll have the opportunity to wash and feed the elephants and also have time for a swim before returning to town.

 Overnight in Rattanakiri

-Start your day day by spending sometime at the beautiful Yaek Lom Lake, a natural lake formed in a volcanic crater.
+Start your day by spending some time at the beautiful Yaek Lom Lake, a natural lake formed in a volcanic crater.
 After that, you will drive to the tribal villages north of Ban Lung.
-On the way you pass the ancient lava fields and visit the tribal village of La Ork, Kala and Kress, where you can explore and learn from the local hill tribe people.
+On the way, you will pass the ancient lava fields and visit the tribal village of La Ork, Kala and Kress, where you can explore and learn from the local hill tribe people.